 Avoided transmission and distribution capacity values are appropriate for inclusion in the RI Test.
 When transmission and distribution facilities do not have to be built or can be deferred because of lower loads because of consumers’ investments in energy efficiency, an avoided resource benefit is created.

-Electric distribution capacity benefits are valued in the RI Test using avoided distribution capacity values calculated in an Company-owned Excel tool.
+Electric distribution capacity benefits are valued in the RI Test using avoided distribution capacity values calculated in an Excel tool.
 The tool calculates an annualized value of statewide avoided distribution capacity values from company-specific inputs of historic and projected capital expenditures and loads, as well as a carrying charge calculated from applicable tax rates and Federal Energy Regulatory Commission (FERC) Form 1 accounting data.
-The calculations of the electric distribution capacity benefits were updated for the 2025 plan using updated inputs to this tool and results in an avoided distribution capacity cost of $XXX.XX/kW-year in 2024 dollars.
+The calculations of the electric distribution capacity benefits were updated for the 2025 plan using updated inputs to this tool and results in an avoided distribution capacity cost of $138.39/kW-year in 2024 dollars.

 Electric transmission capacity benefits are valued in the RI Test based on the costs of Pool Transmission Facilities (PTF).
 The 2024 AESC study calculates an avoided cost for PTF of $79.60/kW-year in 2024 dollars.
 In the 2024 AESC Study the estimation of the PTF values was revised to include transmission projects anticipated to occur through 2029.
 The Company continues to use the avoided PTF values instead of the avoided cost of local transmission investments in screening the energy efficiency portfolios.
 PTF values are sourced from Appendix B.

 The Company has also developed an estimate of non-PTF capacity value.
-This estimate was developed using the ICF model using company-specific information on load growth and investments in non-PTF transmission.
-The Company has calculated the value of the avoided cost for non-PTF of $XX.XX/kW-year in 2024 dollars.
+This estimate was developed using an avoided T&D capacity value model using company-specific information on load growth and investments in non-PTF transmission.
+The Company has calculated the value of the avoided cost for non-PTF of $12.17/kW-year in 2024 dollars.

 Capacity loss factors are applied to the avoided T&D capacity costs to account for local transmission and distribution losses from the point of delivery to the distribution company’s system to the ultimate customer’s facility.
 Thus, losses will be accounted for from the generator to the end use customer.